asyncapi/parser-js/docs/ruleset/recommended-ruleset.md

 ### asyncapi-servers

-AsyncAPI document should have non-empty `servers` object.
+AsyncAPI document should have a non-empty `servers` object.

 #### Good example